Archaic Greek sculpture: The Archaic period

 The Greece of the Archaic period was experiencing a rapid recovery after the hiatus of the Dark Ages and the first cultural renaissance of the 8th century BC.
-A new form of government was developed, structured in the city-state, the polis, the economy was strengthened and a movement of wide colonial expansion began, increasing trade with peoples of a vast region bordering the Mediterranean and the Black Sea, creating a feeling of unity and cultural strength that disseminated the Hellenic culture throughout that territory, a culture that fraternized and was consecrated in the Panhellenic Games, held in the metropolis.
-Literature resurged and found its first great exponents in Hesiod and Homer, and philosophy researched new ways to understand the world and man under a rationalist viewpoint, in which supernatural explanations for the phenomena of nature were abandoned in search of more scientific causes.
+A new form of government was developed, structured in the city-state, the polis, the economy was strengthened and a movement of wide colonial expansion began, increasing trade with peoples of a vast region bordering the Mediterranean and the Black Sea, creating a feeling of unity and cultural strength that disseminated the Hellenic culture throughout that territory, a culture that fraternized in and was consecrated in the Panhellenic Games, held in the metropolis.
+Literature experienced a resurgence and found its first great exponents in Hesiod and Homer, and philosophy researched new ways to understand the world and man under a rationalist viewpoint, in which supernatural explanations for the phenomena of nature were abandoned in search of more scientific causes.

 The process of formation of the city-state required a more consistent social organization than that maintained in the ancient villages, hamlets and scattered demes, which functioned under the direction of a leader, king or chief magistrate, the basileus, and to consolidate this new political union it was necessary that the centralized power be divided among a group of aristocrats, aided by bureaucrats, in a sharing of responsibilities that laid the first foundations of the future democracy.
-The polis model was not adopted uniformly throughout Greece: variations are found, and certain regions continued to be governed in the ancient way until late, but the polis ultimately represents the most advanced and efficient system of the time, better managing rapid population growth, commercial and colonial expansion, productive resources, and political and military relations among the various states.
+The polis model was not adopted uniformly throughout Greece: variations are found, and certain regions continued to be governed in the ancient way until a late period, but the polis ultimately represents the most advanced and efficient system of the time, better managing rapid population growth, commercial and colonial expansion, productive resources, and political and military relations among the various states.
 It was also where the most important artistic progress took place.
 The transfer of power to the assembly of hereditary aristocrats, who held most of the wealth and owned most of the land, naturally made the principles of this class dominant, while they were concerned with maintaining the status quo through despotic methods of exploiting the lower classes.
 In the 6th century BC, the power of this oligarchy began to be dissolved with the rise of the tyrants, with the assimilation to the government of smallholder families alien to the circle of the landowning aristocrats, and with the emergence of a self-sufficient middle class that survived and began to grow rich through trade, social strata that were morally justified by defending the value of work, considered a valid way to obtain the prizes that Homer thought reserved for heroes: wealth, glory and the favor of the gods.